jarmokivekas/hotosm-activation-gis-resources/QGIS-plugins/hotosm_utils/README.txt

-Plugin Builder Results

-Your plugin HotosmUtils was created in:
-    /home/jarmokivekas/GIS/hotosm-activation-gis-resources/QGIS-plugins/hotosm_utils

-Your QGIS plugin directory is located at:
-    /home/jarmokivekas/.local/share/QGIS/QGIS3/profiles/default/python/plugins

-What's Next:
+## Configuring your development environment

+- clone this git to you working directory
-  * Copy the entire directory containing your new plugin to the QGIS plugin directory
+- install the Plugin Reloader plugin from the QGIS pugin manager

-  * Run the tests (``make test``)
+- install QGIS plugin development command line utility pb_tool: `python3 -m pip install pb_tool`
+- install nosetests command line tool: `apt-get install python3 nose`
+- run test: `make test`
+- package the plugin for installation: `pb_tool zip`

-  * Test the plugin by enabling it in the QGIS plugin manager
+- install the zip from `zip_build/hotosm_utils.zip` using the plugin manager

-  * Customize it by editing the implementation file: ``hotosm_utils.py``

-  * You can use the Makefile to compile your Ui and resource files when you make changes.
+- You can use the Makefile to compile your Ui and resource files when you make changes.
 This requires GNU make (gmake)

+On linux the QGIS plugin directory is located at:
+    ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins

 For more information, see the PyQGIS Developer Cookbook at: http://www.qgis.org/pyqgis-cookbook/index.html

-(C) 2011-2018 GeoApt LLC - geoapt.com